stevetarver/rft-presentations/info-displays/PITCHME.md

 ### ***Why use them?***

-* Display perfectly at any scale
+* Scale well compared to raster graphics (JPEG, PNG, etc.)
-* All elements scale together
+* Well suited to dynamic data
-* Export to `png` at target resolutions for devices that can't render `svg`
+* Export losslessly to `png` at target resolutions for devices that can't render `svg`

 +++